Back to Truckers Page

 I almost got on local TV, when I was interviewed by Channel Four, while they were at a CHP inspection facility doing a segment on truck safety.
 They showed the facility, but only used one interview, with the CHP commander.
 Oh, well . . .

 4) [7/14/07] Well what do you know?
 After all the fuss and blame-gaming, seems the driver may not have been at fault, after all.
 The CHP now says he was not speeding excessively.
-All those weird road curves I described (here on this page), right after the accident, played a crucial role.
+All those weird road curves I described (here on this page) played a crucial role.
 The tank's load sloshed, and overturned the whole rig.

-Not only that, a local media investigation found out that stretch of road has several times the 'average' number of accidents. &&&
+Not only that, a local media investigation found out that stretch of road has several times the average number of vehicle accidents.

-5) [August 2007] California will be sending an expert public/private team to Minnesota, to help them expedite repairs on that collapsed interstate river bridge.
+5) [August 2007] California will be sending an expert public/private team to Minnesota, to help them expedite repairs on a collapsed interstate freeway river bridge.

 Top of Page